mtth/kit/README.rst

 - Authentication
 - ReSTful API *(still alpha)*

 Flasker is under development.
-You can find the latest version in the `Flasker Git repository`_ and read the documentation on `GitHub pages`_.
+You can find the latest version on GitHub_ and read the documentation on `GitHub pages`_.

 Quickstart